espocrm/documentation/docs/administration/bpm-gateways.md

 !!! note

     Diverging and converging gateways must be balanced.
+The number of flows outgoing from a diverging gateway should equal the number of flows incoming to a converging gateway.
+If between these gateways a flows splits into parallel flows, these flows should be converged before the outer converging gateway.
+And so on.

 !!! note